pandoc-jp/pandoc-doc-ja/users-guide.rst

    example, disclosure of files through the use of ``include`` directives.
 Anyone using pandoc on untrusted user input should use this option.

+   Note: some readers and writers (e.g., ``docx``) need access to data files.
+If these are stored on the file system, then pandoc will not be able to find them when run in ``--sandbox`` mode and will raise an error.
+For these applications, we recommend using a pandoc binary compiled with the ``embed_data_files`` option, which causes the data files to be baked into the binary instead of being stored on the file system.

 ``-D`` *FORMAT*, ``--print-default-template=``\ *FORMAT* Print the system default template for an output *FORMAT*.
 (See ``-t``